 Integrate faculty-led opportunity into education through participation in planned, supervised experiential-learning.
 Students will apply related skills by following a set of objectives, reflecting on activities, and obtaining feedback from their supervisors.
-For a complete description of Internships and Cooperative Education, see the Internship/ Cooperative section under the Academic Policies section .....credit to be arranged

-BIOL 3900 Special Topics.
-For junior and senior Biology majors ...... credit to be arranged
+For a complete description of Internships and Cooperative Education, see the Internship/ Cooperative section under the Academic Policies section credit to be arranged BIOL 3900 Special Topics.
+For junior and senior Biology majors credit to be arranged

 BIOL 4690 Systems Biology.
-This course introduces the field of Systems Biology by focusing on approaches to understand molecular mechanisms underlying the myriad phenotypes of living cells and organisms.
-Following the paradigm shift in the production of large scale biological data (also called 'omics), Systems Biology has arisen as a new area of research that strives to make connections between metabolic, signaling and regulatory networks involved in cellular processes.
-Using a holistic rather than reductionist approach to understanding and controlling biological complexity, this course will introduce large-scale data sets used in genomics. proteomics, metabolomics, and epigenetics.
+This course introduces the field of Systems Biology.
+Following the paradigm shift in the production of large-scale biological data (also called 'omics), Systems Biology has arisen as a new area of research that strives to make connections between metabolic, signaling and regulatory networks involved in cellular processes.
+Using a holistic rather than reductionist approach to understanding and controlling biological complexity, this course will introduce large-scale data sets used in genomics, proteomics, metabolomics, and epigenetics.
+Current hot-topics and ethical considerations in science are also discussed.
 Techniques such as network analysis and modeling approaches will then be introduced, providing a framework for a systematic view of the etiology of complex traits.
-This course is intended as a capstone course for Biology majors (especially those in the Bioinformatics track), who are interested in pursuing careers in graduate school, medical school, or the biotech industry.
-Four hours of lecture, three hours Prerequisite: BIOL 3760; BIOL 3770 or 3300
+This course is intended as a capstone course for Biology majors who are interested in pursuing careers in graduate school, medical

 BIOL 4700 Evolutionary Biology.
 This course is a capstone for the biology major.
 Lectures, critical reading of primary literature, and a field trip will introduce students to fundamental evolutionary concepts, modern evolutionary biology research, and specific case studies of evolution in action.
 Discussions will be over numerous classical texts on evolution, especially those published during the formative years of the Theory of Evolution.
-Students will be trained to sharpen their scientific inquiry, hypothesis formation, evidence-based deduction, and
+Students will be trained to sharpen their scientific inquiry, hypothesis formation, evidence-based deduction, and general critical thinking.
+The course will cover the breadth of evolutionary biology: from the origins of life and investigation of fossil records, to studying the mechanisms of evolutionary changes that govern all living beings.
+Three hours of lecture each Prerequisite: BIOL 2110, 2120, one 3000-level or higher BIOL class